spierala/mini-rx-store/libs/signal-store/README.md

 This works, because Feature Store uses Angular `DestroyRef` internally.

-In the Redux DevTools you can see that the "todo" Feature Store had been created and destroyed.
+In the Redux DevTools you will see that the "todo" Feature Store had been created and destroyed...

 Create: